This engine has been tested extensively to evaluate the impact of various electronics modules.

 7. Wheels polished with Kadee wire brush

-This engine is a stock configuration showing the impact on a P2K can motor system.
+This engine is an updated configuration showing the impact of a P1K can motor and drive parts.

-In this test series there were two basic variations tested.
+In this test series there were three basic variations tested.
 This consisted of examining one can motors and two DCC decoders.
 These configurations are:

 a.
 DA-SR Card DCC decoder

-In retrospect, it would have been interesting to see how a stock P2K with a light board electronics would have compared here.
-For this engine the original light board had failed and a new one was not available for this series.
-This will be shown in a later test series.
+In retrospect, it would hae been interesting to see how a stock Athearn Blue box motor would have compared here.
+This will be sown in a later engine series.